-The right to bear arms has been included in the U.S. Constitution practically from the beginning.
+The right to bear arms is enshrined in the U.S. Constitution.
 This right is reiterated in the Oregon Constitution as well.
-In the aftermath of certain criminal offenses, however, these rights may be suspended or revoked for the sake of the public good.
+In the aftermath of certain criminal offenses, however, these rights may be suspended or revoked.

 Adults in Oregon who wish to buy firearms are forbidden from doing so if they have been convicted of a felony or certain misdemeanors of domestic violence.
 However, the legal system includes ways to remove or override this prohibition.